ralphwetzel/node-red-contrib-eta/README.md

 The document template (\_\_root\_\_) shall be defined in the configuration options of this node.
-Data provided to the node may be accessed in the template via a variable called `it`.
+Data provided to the node may be accessed in the template via a variable called `msg`.

 ```
 <% /*